 5. Park Fun

 Around the corner of the house is a park.
 So I walked the kids to the park and they all ran amok at the park.
-One went on the swing, the other the monkey bars and one other was going down the slippery dip.
-Fresh air and exercise always helps keeps kids happy.
+One went on the swing, the other on the monkey bars and one other was going down the slippery dip.
+Fresh air and exercise always help keep kids happy.